adityavermaAI/Audio-Event-Detection/README.md

 ## Training

 The audio files in the given dataset were read using the Librosa library at the sampling rate of 22.5KHz.
-We allowed maximum audio length of 4s at the time of reading files which made the maximum no. of samples present in one file = 88200 .
-For each file, if file size was less than 88200, then we have used zero padding to make them equal to 88200 samples.
+I allowed maximum audio length of 4s at the time of reading files which made the maximum no. of samples present in one file = 88200 .
+For each file, if file size was less than 88200, then I have used zero padding to make them equal to 88200 samples.

-Then we calculated the Short Time Fourier Transform of the given data.
-After this, we get the spectrogram with size 513X401 of the given audio files.
-We resampled them to the size 171X 401.Then we used this data as input to our model along with the class labels for training purpose.
+Then I calculated the Short Time Fourier Transform of the given data.
+After this, I got the spectrogram with size 513X401 of the given audio files.
+I resampled them to the size 171X 401.Then I used this data as input to our model along with the class labels for training purpose.